mzazon/awesome-cloud-projects/aws/event-replay-system/event-replay-system.md

    echo "✅ Generated 20 test events for archive"
    ```

+   Test events are now being sent to EventBridge and will be processed by your Lambda function while simultaneously being captured by the archive based on the defined event patterns.

 7. **Wait for Events to be Archived**:

+   EventBridge Archive has a delay of up to 10 minutes before events appear in the archive.
+This waiting period ensures events are properly stored and available for replay operations.

    ```bash
    # Wait for events to be archived (EventBridge has up to 10 minute delay)